oasislabs/oasis-gateway/README.md

 ## Testing
 The tests are organized in unit tests and component tests.
- - Unit tests are the tests in each module that test a single unit of code, mocking all the other dependencies the code migh thave.
+ - Unit tests are the tests in each module that test a single unit of code, mocking all the other dependencies the code might have `$ make test`.
  - Component tests test all the code in the developer-gateway component mocking the backend client implementation.
 This allows to test all the code in the gateway itself independently from the backend used.
-This tests also run with the different `mqueue` implementations provided.
+This tests also run with the different `mqueue` implementations provided `$ make test-component`.
+Look at the Makefile `test-component-*` to see the different instances of component tests that can be executed

 ## Docs
 There is more documentation provided in the [docs](docs) folder